DSSGxUK/s22_wmca/processing_data/README.md

 5. Run `main.py` from `02_data_preprocessing` from the folder.

 ## Getting proxies
 The following creates the data required to predict EPC ratings, estimate solar PV output and determine heat pump capacity.
 The final output from the process outlined in this document will be a series of .geojson files while another set of files will be encoded and saved as .csv for model training.
-For more details see [here]().
+For more details see our [technical notes](https://github.com/DSSGxUK/s22_wmca/blob/main/technical_docs/01B_Preparing_EPC_Data.pdf).

 ### Data
 1. [OS MasterMap Topography Layer](https://www.ordnancesurvey.co.uk/business-government/products/mastermap-topography): building footprints (format: `5882272-{tilename}.gml`)